babelouest/glewlwyd/docs/OIDC.md

-  "issued_at": number, date when this refresh token was issued, epoch time format "expires_at": number, date when this refresh token will expire, epoch time format "last_seen": number, last date when this refresh token was used to generate an access token, epoch time format "rolling_expiration": boolean, wether this refresh token is a rolling token, i.e. its expiration date will be postponed on each use to generate a new access token
+  "issued_at": number, date when this refresh token was issued, epoch time format "expires_at": number, date when this refresh token will expire, epoch time format "last_seen": number, last date when this refresh token was used to generate an access token, epoch time format "rolling_expiration": boolean, weather this refresh token is a rolling token, i.e. its expiration date will be postponed on each use to generate a new access token
   "issued_for": text, IP address of the device which requested this refresh token "user_agent": text, user-agent of the device which requested this refresh token "enabled": boolean, set to true if this refresh token is enabled, i.e. can be used to generate new access tokens, or not